kevvvvvvvvvv/DataBaseConnection/README.md

     String query = "select * from "+tabla;
 ```

 Also we prepare the "*comando*" variable.
-How we saw before, it is `null`, but we can't work with nulls, so we create a Statement object by using `createStatement()`
+As we saw before, it is `null`, but we can't work with nulls, so we create a Statement object by using `createStatement()`

 ```java
     conector.comando = conector.conexion.createStatement();